Melon heads: Dracula Drive

-Connecticut Legend - Inspirations and Origins
+Inspirations and origins

 Characteristics of the legend evolve and parts of various versions of the legend affect other parts/versions of the legend.
 For example, some legends claim the melon heads would bite or consume whoever entered their territory.
 Also, the Melon Heads' territory commonly involves a secluded, rustic or dirt road running through it.
 This is one instance where elements of the legend interact over time and why some actual streets are mistakenly referred to as Dracula Drive by some locals.